 The Lakeland Motor Museum is a great local attraction with something for all the family.

-Besides being in a beautiful location, this modern museum is a must for all motoring enthusiasts.
+Besides being in a beautiful location, this modern state-of-the-art museum is a must for all motoring enthusiasts.

 Nestled in the scenic Leven Valley the museum is open to visitors seven days a week

-The museum is a unique collection of around 30,000 exhibits assembled over 50 years.
+The museum is a collection of some 30,000 exhibits collected over a period of 50 years.

 The collection is home to classic cars, motorcycles, bicycles, pedal cars and motoring related items.

 It is fair to say that the collection will unlock nostalgic memories for everyone.

 Furthermore, a separate exhibition is dedicated as a tribute to father and son, Sir Malcolm and Donald Campbell.

 The pair between them, captured twenty one world land and water speed records in the Bluebird series of cars and boats.

 Donald Campbell was tragically killed on Coniston Water in January 1967, whilst attempting to break his own water speed record.